Identifying the Causes of Nasal Allergies and Sinusitis

 - Over-the-counter sinus medication to relieve the pressure in your head and face.

-With home remedies, it will help flush the mucus out of your sinuses and help prevent a more serious case of sinusitis like a bacterial or fungal infection.
+With these home remedies, it will help flush the mucus out of your sinuses and help prevent a more serious case of sinusitis like a bacterial or fungal infection.

 Bacterial Infection